-The present work aimed to evaluate serum level of antigliadin antibodies (IgA and IgG classes) in patients with alopecia areata and their relation to the severity of the disease.
+To evaluate serum level of antigliadin antibodies (Ig A and Ig G classes) in patients with alopecia areata and their relation to the severity of the disease.

-PATIENTS AND METHODS
+PATIENT AND METHODS

-This case control study included 60 participants including 30 patients with alopecia areata and 30 healthy individuals as controls matched for criteria.
-Patients were selected from Dermatology outpatient clinic at Al-Zahra'a University hospital during the period from November 2020 to April 2021.
+This case control study included 60 participants including 30 patients with alopecia areata and 30 healthy individuals as controls.
+Patients were selected from

+Dermatology outpatient clinic in AL Zahraa University hospital during the period from November 2020 to April 2021.